SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 The **ngModel** directive binds the controls of a template-driven form to the properties of a data model.

-Note that this directive will not work without a **name attribute**!
+Note that this directive will not work without a **name attribute**.

 So, we need to include this in our HTML template: